- What is dog sitting?

 If you find yourself working a lot or going on a trip where you can’t take your pup with you, you might be wondering about what dog sitting and daycare services are available.

-Maybe they can’t come on a short holiday with you, or perhaps your working arrangements mean you need regular dog or puppy daycare.
+Maybe they can’t come on a short holiday with you, or perhaps your working arrangements mean you need a regular dog or puppy daycare.
 Your dog is lucky (and probably very happy!) if you have the freedom to work from home, or if you’re allowed to take them into the workplace.
 However, it’s completely normal for people who work to need extra help to give their dogs a happy and sociable life.

 Most healthy, mentally active dogs will be able to amuse themselves for a short while on their own, and if you have two or more pets, they can usually keep each other occupied for longer.
 But pets need human interaction, and on the occasions when you need to leave your dog alone for longer than four hours at a time (unless they have access to a secure garden via a dog flap or outdoor kennelling to relieve themselves), you should look at puppy or dog sitting services and arrange for someone to take care of them.